Global Solidarity Accounting

 Efforts to include a spiritual dimension in accounting systems such as Bhutan’s Gross National Happiness are frequently criticised and rejected as subjective, irrational and unacceptable to those who do not share such beliefs.
 At the root of this objection is a refusal to question the basic assumptions of the materialistic consumer society and economy that humans are fundamentally aggressive and self-interested, competing for scarce resources with a winner-take-all mentality, with the ends justifying any means.
 Yet recent research shows that we are fundamentally a social species more inclined to cooperation and sharing, and the great majority of the world population adheres to some spiritual tradition acknowledging a reality beyond our physical reality.
 Any system accounting for human well-being must take this into account.

 We also have the example of nature to follow.
 Since the most highly evolved complex systems, whether natural ecosystems like coral reefs or tropical rainforests, or human civilisations, require cooperation and reciprocity, then an alternative set of human values beyond our basic animal nature of self-interest is necessary for success, with a higher human purpose to develop individual qualities of altruism, love, humility, justice, moderation, truthfulness, respect for nature and the earth, and service to the common good.
 These are the values that enable higher levels of human organization and social complexity.
 They are also at the heart of all the major religions and spiritual traditions, including indigenous world-views and value systems, that bring out the best in each person as a contributor to the well-being of the whole.
-It would therefore complete a set of accounting systems for human well-being to identify a core set of positive human values and to account for their presence or absence in individuals and communities as an enabling condition for systems change at other levels.
+It would therefore complete an accounting system for human well-being to identify a core set of positive human values and to account for their presence or absence in individuals and communities as an enabling condition for systems change at other levels.

 There has been considerable research in the social sciences about this dimension of human experience, sometimes referred to as spiritual capital.
 This may be defined as the accumulated and enduring collection of beliefs, values and dispositions that drive social, organizational and individual behaviour.
 Another definition refers to the individual and collective capacities generated through affirming and nurturing the intrinsic spiritual value of every human being.
 This research has identified three fundamentally different ways of looking at spiritual capital.
 The first is at the individual level, including traits and qualities that relate to individual character, virtues and values that influence or regulate individual behaviour.
-Their source is in the world's spiritual traditions, cultures, philosophies and world-views.
+Their source is in the worlds spiritual traditions, cultures, philosophies and world-views.
 The second is collective spiritual capital that resides in societal structures such a culture, religion and institutions like a church.
 We are all born into a particular structure, so the influence of this type of spiritual capital is mostly top down.
 It tends to be seen as limiting, constraining or predetermining, but it also enables people to navigate their reality within the rules of each structure.
 Sociology sees this more as a subconscious asset in life that we take for granted.
 The third perspective on spiritual capital is as an ideal that imagines the world and humans as it should or could be.
 This provides a normative lens that envisions a different world and inspires change toward such a world through individual, organisational and societal transformation.
 An example of research on spirituality as an ethic is Max Weber’s description of how the values and world-views enshrined in Protestantism shifted individual norms and behaviour from conformist to entrepreneurial.

 Assessments of spiritual values or ethics would need to address these three levels, as expressed in individuals, in societal structures, and as the ideal to which the society aspires.
 They would also need to distinguish the verbal description of those values to which at least lip service is paid, and the extent to which they are really expressed in daily life and institutional performance.
 One challenge for a global assessment will be to work out the equivalence for languages used to describe values in different cultures, which can be highly variable.
 However the behaviours that express those values will be more universal, so this is not impossible.